 This is life on the border.
 This is an American family.

 Marguerite Casey Foundation has commissioned this series, "America’s Family Album: Seeing the Unseen," by photographer Mike Kane.
 Kane is based in Seattle and his work has appeared in The New York Times, Mother Jones and The Guardian.
 On Instagram, he is @kaneinane.
+This content was posted on Aug.
+6, 2019.
 With Equal Voice, we challenge how people think and talk about poverty in America.
 All original and contracted Equal Voice content – articles, photos and videos – can be reproduced for free, as long as proper credit and a link to our homepage are included.
 2019 © Marguerite Casey Foundation